Great blue turaco: Taxonomy

-French ornithologist Louis Vieillot described the great blue turaco as Musophaga cristata in 1816, before German ornithologist Ferdinand Heine placed in its own genus in 1860.
+French ornithologist Louis Pierre Vieillot described the great blue turaco as Musophaga cristata in 1816, before German ornithologist Ferdinand Heine placed it in its own genus in 1860.

 The great blue turaco is the sole member of the subfamily Corythaeolinae within the turaco family.
 Its closest relatives are the go-away birds and plantain eaters of the genus Crinifer.
 The common ancestor of both diverged from the ancestor of all other turaco species.

 "Great blue turaco" has been designated the official common name by the International Ornithologists' Union (IOC).
 It is also called blue plantain eater.